lzhangup/pg-resources/index.md

 If you managed to complete the above ten steps, well done and congratulations!
 Your degree will now be awarded.

-# How to choose a research topic
-There are ***~~TWO~~ THREE*** important things to keep in mind.

-Firstly, ask yourself the following questions:
-1. What interests me?
-2. What do I want to do for a living in the near future?

-You answers to the above questions could give you first hints on what you are passionate about and what knowledge/skills are indispensible for your future career.
-With this information, you could then have a better understanding of your research interests.
-It would be great if the topic you will be working on during your MEng or PhD study is linked to your future career directly.
-But this is not alwasys possible and not necessary.
-As long as the methodologies involved in the topic are applicable to your envisioned work environment, you are good.

-Secondly, check out the research interests of your supervisor if you already have one (***very important***).
-This is to make sure that you do not work on something your supervisor is unable/unwilling to provide guidance.

-Lastly, take a look at the following slides from Marek J. Druzdzel to get an idea about what makes a good topic: [How to Identify a Good Research Topic?
-(A personal view)](https://sites.pitt.edu/~peterb/3005-001/L5.pdf).

-# How to find information
-The source of information can be the internet, academic databases, libraries, etc. In most cases, you are going to use a combination of these sources.
-There is a quite lengthy book on this matter: [How to Find Information: A Guide for Researchers](https://www.mheducation.co.uk/how-to-find-information-a-guide-for-researchers-9780335226313-emea-group).
-I highly recommend scanning through this book.
-At least, you should read [this guide](https://www.open.ac.uk/libraryservices/documents/advanced-search-techniques.pdf) on how to search databases effectively.

 # How to read and get organised
 Recording keeping is vital in the process of your study.
 Being keeping a good record of articles you retrieved at the information gathering stage, your notes on a specific paper, or your study progress.
 Failing to do so may result in headaches and wasting of time for days or months.